erjeve/odoo16-stack/README.md

 | `HOST_UID`            | `1026`      |
 | `HOST_GID`            | `100`       |

 These align Odoo container permissions with Synology defaults.
+Adjust HOST_UID and HOST_GID too your system with the values aquired in stap 2.

-### 3. Optional: Override config via secure host path
+### 4. Optional: Override config via secure host path

 To replace the Git-managed config: